blurryyou/abiteofcake/A Quick Guide to OmegaT.md

-# The Quick Guide to OmegaT
+# A Quick Guide to OmegaT

 ## Overview